Posted on February 8, 2024

 Richard warmly greeted me with a hug as did his dog Tolly.
 Ellie left us to the interview.

-Richard Sample gave me permission to publish what he said during our interview.
+Richard Sample gave me permission to quote him in my article.

 After we sat down to talk, Sample said to me: